perez-aaron/tagal/README.md

-# Week 5: Menu, Routes, and Navigation
+# Week 8: Data Persistence

 **Name:** Aaron Jacob C. Perez <br/>
 **Section:** U-2L <br/>
-**Student number:** 2022-69580 <br/>
+**Student number:** 2022 - 69580 <br/>

 ## Code Description

-The code is a digital slambook that makes use of various form fields to get input from the user with functionality of saving the different people that inputted in the slambook.
+This code adds database functionality to a slambook app where one can add and save friends to their slambook.
+Updated to have delete and edit functionality as well.

 ## Things you did in the code

-I made use of different widgets like the textformfield, dropdownbutton, switch and others to make a digital slambook.
-This is done through combination of said widgets as well as buttons for saving and resetting the form fields.
-Aside from this, I made use of navigation widgets like drawer and routes to link the different parts of the app together.
+I made use of providers, models and api folders to create functions for adding, editing and deleting the slambook entries as well as getting the data from the cloud firestore.
+There were also some minor changes to the previous files where I needed to tweak what was being passed to the pages as I know used a provider.

 ## Challenges encountered

-It was difficult tracing how the different parts should go together.
+A challenge I encountered was the database not loading and so it just keeps on loading without displaying the friend list.
+I found out that I can just hot reload to combat this, however I have not been able to find fixes yet.

 ## Commit Log

 1. Initial commit
+2. Edited README.md
+3. Added functionality for add, edit and delete

 ## References